 XML is heralded as the new universal format in which information of all kinds will be held and exchanged in the future.
 An XML data file can be read and processed efficiently by simple compact programs.
-Using a complementary XSL style sheet, it can be presented easily in XML browsing applications like Internet Explorer 5, which can also validate it against a 'public' standard using an XML schema.
+Using a complementary XSL style sheet, it can be presented easily in XML browsing applications like the Microsoft Internet Explorer 5, which can also validate it against a defined 'public' standard using an XML schema.

 Presenting It In Style

 Although this is immensely easy for a program such as an XML database application to parse and process, it is not very nice to look at.
 Not, that is, unless you are a geek like me.
 Actually, I think it looks quite beautiful.
 However, most people don't.
 I therefore wrote an XSL style sheet for it.
 This is the result.
 This XSL source is also embedded in an ordinary HTML file so you can see it as written.
 Purists may snarl, but in essence, I think of an XSL style sheet as essentially an HTML file which uses variables instead of literal text.
 The variables contain the literal text taken from the XML file.
 The XSL style sheet to be used is specified in the style sheet element (second line down) in the XML source file.